top of page

 Meg also sat on the City of Worcester Parks and Recreation Commission for 6 years, in addition to the 365Z Kindness Foundation Board.
 In 2017, Meg was the recipient of the Key to the City of Worcester for her community service work.
 She is an avid reader, and most recently became a grandmother of a future Worcester Union player!

-Dan Demand 18U Assistant Coach
+Dan Demand: 18U Coach

 Dan.jpg